withastro/roadmap/proposals/0030-core-image-story.md

 # Non-Goals of this RFC

-- Advanced usage in Markdown (ability to set width, height, quality etc)
+- Advanced usage when using the standard Markdown syntax for images (ability to set width, height, quality etc)
 - Using optimized images inside client-side framework components
-- Automatic generation of `srcset` in the integrated services
+- Automatic generation of `srcset` and `sizes` in the integrated services
 - Automatic `loading="eager"` for above the fold images
 - Placeholders generation
 - Background generation